piotrmurach/github/README.md

 Questions or problems?
 Please post them on the [issue tracker](https://github.com/piotrmurach/github/issues).
 You can contribute changes by forking the project and submitting a pull request.
 You can ensure the tests are passing by running `bundle` and `rake`.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/piotrmurach/github.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Copyright

 Copyright (c) 2011-2016 Piotr Murach.
 See LICENSE.txt for further details.